dixslyf/acush/docs.typ

 #test-case-image("cd-two-or-more-arguments.png")

+Indeed, an error message is printed and the output of `pwd` and the values of `OLDPWD` and `PWD` are left unchanged.

 #test-case[`cd .`]

 `cd .` should change the working directory to the current directory~(i.e., the current directory does not change).
-The `OLDPWD` and `PWD` environment variables should be set to the current working directory.
+Both the `OLDPWD` and `PWD` environment variables should be set to the current working directory.

 #test-case-image("cd-dot.png")

+The screenshot demonstrates that the current working directory is left unchanged.
+Additionally, `OLDPWD` is also set to the current working directory.

 #test-case[`cd ..`]